Relationship between the Romanian Orthodox Church and the Iron Guard: Funerals of Moța and Marin

 Prominent legionnaires Ion Moța and Vasile Marin were killed by the same grenade on January 13, 1937, at Majadahonda where they were fighting for the Nationalist faction in the Spanish Civil War.
 On January, 17, a memorial service was held in Bucharest.
 The religious ceremony was performed by a group of priests led by the vicar (auxiliary bishop) of Bucharest, Veniamin Pocitan.
 The clergymen then accompanied Codreanu who led a parade of mourners into a public square, where they held yet another religious ceremony.
 Two priests gave short public speeches after the service, praising Moța's and Marin's sacrifice explaining that the two had died "for the cross of Christ."
-The crowd then sang Imnul legionarilor căzuţi ("The hymn of the fallen legionnaires").
+The crowd then sang Imnul legionarilor căzuți ("The hymn of the fallen legionnaires").

 The two bodies were brought by mortuary train from Spain and reached the Romanian border on February 9.
 Instead of taking the shortest route to Bucharest as instructed by the Government, it took a detour through Bukovina, Moldavia, Transylvania and Wallachia stopping along the way.
 Wherever it stopped crowds of mourners gathered and religious services were held.
 In Bacău the service involved 30 priests, in Sibiu 32.
 In Cluj the service was led by vicar Nicolae Colan who praised the struggle of Moța and Marin against the "red madness", then Ion Agârbiceanu made a speech on behalf of the Romanian Greek-Catholic Church.
 When the train finally reached Bucharest it was met by a welcoming committee of over 180 priests and roughly 3,000 people.
 A crowd of 15,000–20,000 people waited outside the station.

 The funeral ceremony was held on February 13, 1937.
 The pallbearers advanced in the shape of a cross and mourners filled the streets of Bucharest.
 Nicolae Iorga wrote of Codreanu: "[he] followed the funeral car like a sovereign, with everyone falling to their knees and bowing before him".
-Four high ranking Orthodox clergymen participated: metropolitans Nicolae Bălan of Transylvania and Gurie of Bessarabia, bishop Vartolomeu Stǎnescu of Râmnicu Vâlcea and vicar Veniamin Pocitan of Bucharest.
+Four high ranking Orthodox clergymen participated: metropolitans Nicolae Bălan of Transylvania and Gurie of Bessarabia, bishop Vartolomeu Stănescu of Râmnicu Vâlcea and vicar Veniamin Pocitan of Bucharest.
 They were accompanied by two hundred Orthodox priests.
 Nicolae Bălan, prayed: "We praise you, Father, that You send the light of the exemplary sacrifices of Your chosen ones, Ioan and Vasile, so that we might escape from the darkness of ambivalence, of doubt and of any quelling of the soul in the face of our destiny...
 May their names be written in your Book of Life and may they remain in the memory of our people forever and ever."
 After the ceremony the mourners joined in taking an oath binding them to the Legion: "I swear before God, and before your holy sacrifice for Christ and for the Legion, to separate myself from all worldly pleasures, to renounce worldly love, and to be always ready to die for the resurrection of my people".